Transportation Research Board

 The Transportation Research Board (TRB) provides leadership in transportation innovation and progress through research and information exchange.
 TRB is one of six divisions within the National Research Council, the primary operating agency of the National Academies of Science.

-TRB actively engages more than 7,000 engineers, scientists and others in the transportation industry, and is supported by state departments of transportation, as well as the United States Department of Transportation.
+TRB actively engages more than 7,000 engineers, scientists and others in the transportation industry, and is supported by state departments of transportation, as well as the U.S. Department of Transportation.

 The Federal Transit Administration maintains an active role with the Transportation Research Board, by providing funding, staff time, and other methods of support.
 The two primary areas of FTA involvement are the TRB Annual Meeting and the Transit Cooperative Research Program (TCRP).